Sitefinity/Sitefinity-CLI/README.md

 # Sitefinity CLI

+## Overview

+You use Sitefinity CLI to perform maintainance tasks on your Sitefinity project, such as creating a new project, adding resources to an existing project, updating the project to a newer version, or migrating the front-end rendering framework.

 ## Prerequisites

   To use or build the CLI, you need to install the corresponding version of the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).